jafreedman12/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 Both Kasprak et al. (2016) and our replication follow the Rosgen Classification System template for classifying the river to Level I and Level II specifications.
 While Kasprak used the [River Bathymetry Toolkit (RBT)](https://essa.com/explore-essa/tools/river-bathymetry-toolkit-rbt/), a set of river analysis tools designed to function with ArcGIS desktop, we did many of these same steps with manual digitization and terrain analysis in GRASS.

 For our replication, we began with a workspace in GRASS for doing our terrain processing.
 Working in the projection NAD 1983 UTM Zone 11 North, we loaded in the 1m LiDAR-derived DEM of the watershed and all relevant points from the CHaMP dataset.
-To create our study region, we built a buffer around our selected point of interest (e.g. location 13 (Fig. 1)), created a square analysis region around the buffer, and clipped the LiDAR-derived DEM to that analysis region.
+To create our study region, we built a buffer of 20 channel widths around our selected point of interest (e.g. location 13 (Fig. 1)), created a square analysis region around the buffer, and clipped the LiDAR-derived DEM to that analysis region.
 A hillshade and slope were applied to the elevation data, to be used in subsequent classifications.
 To determine the length of the river and valley, the river banks and valley banks were each manually digitized three separate times at a scale of 1:1500.
 Since my valley borders were outside the extent of the buffer, I expanded my digitization scale to 1:2500 for the valley digitization.
 Each of these three classifications was done alternating over the preprocessed hillshade and slope classifications, so as to avoid biases from re-replicating our first digitization attempts over and over again.
 Following the digitization, a composite centerline for the valley and river were constructed from the centerlines of all three digitization attempts.
 The river centerline was exported to Rstudio as a text files of points containing elevation data for each location at 100m intervals along the river.
 A transect of the valley was constructed at the location of CHaMP location 13, and was similarly exported to RStudio for post-processing and analysis.
 With all these calculations supplemented with site-specific details (bankfull depth, particle size, etc.), the Rosgen Classification could be replicated.

+For replication in another raster-processing program, complete the following steps:
+1. Create hillshade and slope
+2. Digitize river banks and valley edges over multiple (3) digitizations
+3. Find the average (middle line) of each of these digitizations
+4. Construct a longitudinal profile of the river
+5. Construct a cross-sectional profile of the river at the location of analysis/interest.

 The main differences from the original study (Kasprak et al. (2016)) are that this replication uses open-source software and does not have access to the RBT toolkit.
 The RBT toolkit in ArcGIS allows uses to automatically calculate the slope, bankfull width and depth, sinuosity, and all other features (excluding particle size) found in Table 2.
 Kasprak ran their RCS classifications on 33 points, whereas our class of 18 students only managed to classify 18 locations.
 Our DEM data is at a grainer resolution (1m as compared to 0.1m), though both of these resolutions are incredible and fairly accurate for the method of classification.
 Nevertheless, there are some hash-line artifacts in the elevation data, perhaps from automated processing within the USGS.